landlab/landlab/docs/source/index.rst

 In addition Landlab contains a set of Jupyter notebook tutorials providing an introduction to core concepts and examples of use.

-Landlab was desiged for disciplines that quantify Earth surface dynamics such as geomorphology, hydrology, glaciology, and stratigraphy.
+Landlab was designed for disciplines that quantify Earth surface dynamics such as geomorphology, hydrology, glaciology, and stratigraphy.
 It can also be used in related fields.
 Scientists who use this type of model often build their own unique model from the ground up, re-coding the basic building blocks